 WHAT IS A BRCGS AUDIT?

-A BRCGS audit is a detailed evaluation of a company’s food safety and quality management systems to verify compliance with the BRCGS (Brand Reputation Compliance Global Standards).
-It includes:
+A BRCGS audit is a comprehensive assessment designed to ensure your company meets the highest standards for food safety, quality, and compliance with the BRCGS (Brand Reputation Compliance Global Standards).

 - Hazard Analysis and Critical Control Points (HACCP): Ensures effective identification and control of potential hazards.